pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

 - **Grabber**
   - These move x1.5 faster.
 These cannot spawn within 20 m of a player.
 - **Bulk Detonator**
   - These move x1.5 faster and have x1.5 more health.
 They also tend to spawn far from the team.
 On an Escort, they spawn at a normal distance from the team.
-These cannot spawn within 10 m of a player.
+Generally, these cannot spawn within 10 m of a player; radius is increased to 25 m on Salvage.
 These take x0.75 damage from piercing, x4 damage from corrosive, and x4 damage from electric damage.
 - **Trawler**
   - These spawn globally in all biomes.
 If two or more Trawlers from the WaveSpawner are on the map, Trawlers from the WaveSpawner will stop spawning in.
 - **Oppressor**